Vedantspit/Food_Blog_App/README.md

-# 🥗 FoodShare Web – MERN Stack App
+# 🥗 FoodShare Web – Recipe Sharing App

 A full-stack **Food Recipe Sharing Website** where users can register, log in securely, share their favorite food recipes, manage their own recipes, and interact with a **chefbot AI assistant**.